 Skip to main content

-Would JFK Have Pulled Us Out Of Vietnam?
+Would JFK Have Pulled Us Out of Vietnam?

-March 2024
+October 2024

 5min read

-A tantalizing archival discovery suggests the perils of historical evidence
+A tantalizing archival discovery suggests the perils of historical evidence.

 As director of the American History Project for High School Students at the John F. Kennedy Library, I spend a great deal of time in classrooms exploring the critical connection between reliable evidence and the conclusions reached by historians.
 Most students, of course, have limited experience with historical evidence.
-They are eager to express opinions about history but, asked to back them up, often cite “facts” from television, films, or the Internet.
+They are eager to express opinions about history but, asked to back them up, often cite “facts” from television, films, or the internet.
 They get exasperated when I contest the validity of such sources and demand conventional written evidence.
 But they tend to be receptive when I tell them of the sad lesson that all historians must learn: Any evidence can be problematic.
 And I illustrate the point with a personal example.

 I was therefore excited and intrigued when, two years ago, a potentially definitive document on JFK’s Vietnam plans turned up during the processing of the papers of Evelyn Lincoln, his personal secretary.
 The item in question, a crumpled onionskin carbon copy, contained the typed transcript of a tape-recorded telephone conversation.
 Hundreds of pages of these transcripts are conserved in the library’s archives, and their appearance and format are immediately recognizable.
 The date, October 1, 1963, is in Evelyn Lincoln’s handwriting, and the typed text reads: